 Adjusting to life in another country and its university system is a crucial formative experience for anyone and In studying abroad, graduates develop skills identified as desirable from across multiple employment sectors.
 You will gain enhanced independence and maturity and you will demonstrate commitment and adaptability to future employers. .

-After completing your BA International, there are also many diverse postgraduate programmes offered by the College of Arts, Social Sciences and Celtic Studies.
+After completing your BA (Global Experience), there are also many diverse postgraduate programmes offered by the College of Arts, Social Sciences and Celtic Studies.

 Who’s Suited to This Course

 Year 3 is spent abroad.
 The College of Arts, Social Sciences and Celtic Studies have developed and established links across numerous European destinations (e.g. Erasmus Programme links).
 These are updated and extended on an annual basis across a wide range of destinations within Europe, including EU and non-EU countries.
-There are also a number of study/work placement opportunities in North and South America, the UK, and China.
+There are also a number of study/work placement opportunities in North and South America and China.

 Related Student Organisations